EMazcunan/public-files/README.md

 # public-files
-Repository for hosting public files that anyone can download on the web
+Repository for hosting public files that can be used in another projects and anyone can download on the web.